-Each member of the Corporation's Audit Committee has professional qualifications, business experience, or both, that are relevant to the performance of his responsibilities as an Audit Committee member (for additional disclosure regarding the qualifications and experience of these directors, see the "Election of Directors" section of the 2009 management proxy circular of the Corporation - the "Management Proxy Circular").
-Mr. Goldman is or has been a member of the Board and an Audit Committee member of several issuers listed on NASDAQ or on the TSX and has experience such as that gained when he was Executive Vice-President and Chief Operating Officer of Noranda Inc. (now known as Xstrata).
-Mr. Mongeau who is presently the President and Chief Executive Officer of Canadian National Railway Corporation, was this company's Executive Vice-President and Chief Financial Officer for many years as well as having been named Canada's CFO of the Year in 2005.
-Mr. Stevenson is Managing Director of Callisto Capital, a private equity firm based in Toronto and also has financial expertise acquired through his experience as President of Pathfinder Capital Inc., President and Chief Executive Officer of Chapters Inc. (e-tailer and book retailer), and as former Chief Executive Officer of Pep Boys Inc. (automotive aftermarket retail and service).
-As for Mr. Bourne his many years as Chief Financial Officer and President of TransAlta Corporation has provided him with extensive financial expertise.
-With respect to Mrs. Hammick, she is Lead Director of Dynegy Inc. and also has financial expertise acquired through her experience as part of the management team at Columbia Energy Group (an integrated gas corporation and utility).
-Finally, Mrs. Marcoux has extensive experience in financial matters from her many years as a Board member for a number of large public issuers such as the National Bank of Canada, Sherritt International Corporation and Placer Dome Inc.
+Each of the members of the Corporation's Audit Committee has professional qualifications, business experience, or both, that are relevant to the performance of his/her responsibilities as a member of the Audit Committee (for additional disclosure regarding the qualifications and experience of these Directors, see the "Election of Directors" section of the 2011 management proxy circular of the Corporation - the "Management Proxy Circular").
+Mr. Goldman is or has been a member of the board and audit committee of several issuers listed on NASDAQ or on the TSX and has experience such as that gained when he was Executive Vice-President and Chief Operating Officer of Noranda Inc. (now known as Xstrata).
+Mr. Mongeau who is presently the Chief Executive Officer of Canadian National Railway Company, was this company's Executive Vice-President and Chief Financial Officer for many years and has been named Canada's CFO of the Year in 2005.
+Mr. Parker was Chief Executive Officer of Dow Chemical Company and is a member of the Audit Committee of Invensys plc.
+As for Mr. Bourne, his many years as Chief Financial Officer and President of TransAlta Corporation have provided him with extensive financial expertise.
+With respect to Mrs. Hammick, she is lead director of Dynegy Inc. (an independent power producer) and also has financial expertise acquired through her experience as part of the management team at Columbia Energy Group (an integrated gas and utility company).
+Lastly, Mrs. Marcoux has extensive experience in financial matters from her many years as a board member for a number of large public issuers such as the National Bank of Canada, Sherritt International Corporation and Placer Dome Inc.